Dog-walking company Rover plans to go public in SPAC deal

 The move is the latest in a flurry of going-public deals fueled by a recent explosion in SPAC offerings, where a sponsor — often a high-profile business figure or investment bank — raises money from investors without a stated acquisition target, and then shops around for a private company to absorb.

-Investors in the SPAC have an opportunity to withdraw once they have reviewed Rover’s financials, which have not yet been published.
+Investors in the SPAC have an opportunity to withdraw once they have reviewed the proposed deal.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.